Neats29/Learn-Heroku/README.md

 1. Please sign up on Heroku if you haven't already, they are more likely to let you use their service if you do!

-2. Once you've done that, please come back and run the following commands in your terminal:
+2. Once you've done that, please [install Heroku](https://devcenter.heroku.com/articles/heroku-command#installing-the-heroku-cli)

+3. Then, come back and run the following commands in your terminal:

 ```
 heroku login